samizdatco/skia-canvas-binaries/docs/api/index.md

 ----

-For detailed notes on the extensions Skia Canvas has made to standard object types, see the individual pages.
+For detailed notes on the extensions Skia Canvas has made to standard object types, see the corresponding pages:

 import DocCardList from '@theme/DocCardList';